From Data to Knowledge.

 John is the CEO and founder of Government Analytica.
 He has 35 years of experience working at the nexus of governments and industry, most recently as VP of Government Affairs at 3M with operations in 29 states and in over 37 countries.
 Government Analytica provides its private and public sector clients research, analysis, and public-value thought leadership insights and content to better engage governments in health care, infrastructure, technology, trade, supply chains, safety, and security sectors

-Soon after, he was asked to form 3M’s International Government Affairs Team while a new megatrend was taking hold.
-Governments had begun to produce large amounts of data.
-Access to this new wave of digital information on economic, social, and a myriad of other indicators was open to the public.
-Yet, advocacy practitioners were not harnessing it effectively to elegantly quantify the public value of their proposals and excite communities, policymakers and governments.
+Governments worldwide had started generating enormous amounts of data and publish it.
+Today, this new wave of digital information encompassed economic, social, and a myriad of other indicators all in the public domain.
+Surprisingly, despite this wealth of information, many advocacy practitioners were not harnessing its potential to elegantly quantify the public value of their proposals and inspire communities, policymakers, and governments.

 John earned his degrees in engineering (BS, MS & PhD) from the University of California, Berkeley, University of Washington, Seattle, and MBA from the University of St. Thomas in Minnesota.
 Over many years he has applied his analytics skills to practical applications in Government Affairs, Public Affairs, Public Policy, and Government Relations, contributing to advancing each field.
 John has worked for Intel, Chevron, Boeing, Dupont, and 3M.
 He has served on numerous boards and has been appointed by U.S. Secretary of Commerce to the Minnesota District Export Council.
 He is an inventor and holds several patents.
 John is a tireless advocate and volunteer for community-based organizations.
 He lives with his wife, Erin, in Minneapolis where they enjoy film, music, and theater.
 He is an avid cook.
 His travels and his weakness for good food and good company has blessed him with many lasting friendships around the world.